mm80843/T3.5/docs/Benef/PBN__Benef_47.md

 # __Improved public health__

-## Name of the Benefit

-Increased access to green spaces and adherence to social distancing guidelines can mitigate the negative health effects of physical mobility restrictions and reduce the risk of disease transmission.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in green and pedestrian infrastructure can benefit from increased demand for properties in well-planned and healthy urban environments, leading to improved asset value and marketability.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_47.md)